teresahanak/wikipedia-life-expectancy/README.md

 #### Interpretation of Key Predictors from EDA, Linear Regression *olsmodel3*, and Champion Model *GBM2_tuned*
 - *Notoriety is not the key to longevity.*
     - Notables in the crime category have the shortest average life span, of ~55 years.
-    - In *olsmodel3*, being known for crime is associated with a 23.5 year decrease in age.*
+    - In *olsmodel3*, being known for crime is associated with a 23.5-year decrease in age.*
     - In the the champion model, *GBM2_tuned*, (known for) crime is the 2nd most important predictive feature.
 - *When it comes to life span, more publicity is not better.*
-    - In *olsmodel3*, a 10 unit increase in number of references is associated with a 0.4 year decrease in age.*  The finding may reflect well-known convicted criminals (i.e., with shorter life spans) and the unexpected death of other famous younger individuals drawing more attention, keeping in mind that association does not imply causation.
-In contrast, longer living individuals have more time to make their mark, but apparently that possibility does not offset the other underlying contributing factors to decreased life span with increased notability.
+    - In *olsmodel3*, a 10 unit increase in number of references is associated with a 0.4-year decrease in age.*  The finding may reflect well-known convicted criminals (i.e., with shorter life spans) and the unexpected deaths of other famous younger individuals drawing more attention, keeping in mind that association does not imply causation.
+In contrast, longer living individuals have more time to make their mark, but apparently that possibility does not offset the other underlying contributing factors associating decreased life span with increased notability.
     - In the champion model, *GBM2_tuned*, number of references is the 4th most important predictive feature.
-- *Mind vs body connection?*
+- *Mind vs Body Connection?*
     - Notables in the sports category had the second shortest average life span, of ~72 years, while those in spiritual and sciences categories had the highest, of ~82 years.
-    - In *olsmodel3*, being known for sports  is associated with a 7 year decrease in age, while being known for spiritual living or sciences is associated with a 3.5 year or 3 year increase in age, respectively.*
+    - In *olsmodel3*, being known for sports  is associated with a 7-year decrease in age, while being known for spiritual living or sciences is associated with a 3.5-year or 3-year increase in age, respectively.*
     - In the champion model, *GBM2_tuned*, sports is the most important predictive feature.
 Sciences and spiritual are 9th and 14th, respectively.
 - *Time will tell.*
     - There is an overall upward trend in mean age with the advancement of year of death.
 The net increase in mean life span is ~5 years, from ~74 to ~79 years, from January, 1994, to June, 2022.
-    - In *olsmodel3*, a unit increase in years (i.e., year of death) is associated with a 0.2 year increase in age--a finding consistent with the expectation of overall increasing human life expectancy.*
+    - In *olsmodel3*, a unit increase in years is associated with a 0.2-year increase in age--a finding consistent with the expectation of overall increasing human life expectancy.*
-    - In the champion model, *GBM2_tuned*, years (i.e., year of death) is the 3rd most important predictive feature.
+    - In the champion model, *GBM2_tuned*, years is the 3rd most important predictive feature.
 - *Location, location, location.*
     - Individuals of the Central Asia region have the shortest average life span (\~67 years), followed by Africa (\~69 years), while those of Europe and North America have the longest (\~78 years).
-    - In *olsmodel3*, being of region Europe OR North America OR Asia is associated with a nearly 10 year increase in age.*
+    - In *olsmodel3*, being of region Europe OR North America OR Asia is associated with a nearly 10-year increase in age.*
     - In the champion model, *GBM2_tuned*, regions North America and Europe are the 5th and 6th most important predictive features, respectively.

-    \*All else constant and compared to the following reference levels for categorical features:
-          - region: Africa OR Central Asia
-          - prior_region: Africa, No Prior Region, South America, Central Asia, Mid-Cent America/Caribbean, North America, OR Oceania
-          - known_for: academia_humanities, politics_govt_law, business_farming, OR social

 #### Champion Model and Performance
 - The champion model, *GBM2_tuned*, is able to account for ~11.2% of the variation in life span of Wikipedia notables who meet inclusion criteria.
 - The productionized model is able to predict life span of said individuals within an average error of ~11.5 years or ~18.7%.
 - The combination of a more robust algorithm, the inclusion of the original `known for` category and `num_categories` features, and hyperparameter tuning, resulted in an increase of 2.4% in explained variation in life span by the champion model, *GBM2_tuned*, over the linear regression model, *olsmodel3*.

-<a id=conclusion a></a>
+    ___________________________
+    \*All else constant and compared to reference level for categorical features:
+    - region: Africa OR Central Asia
+    - prior_region: Africa, No Prior Region, South America, Central Asia, Mid-Cent America/Caribbean, North America, OR Oceania
+    - known_for: academia_humanities, politics_govt_law, business_farming, OR social

-## Conclusion
+# Conclusion

 #### *Is there information in the [Wikipedia Notable Deaths](https://en.wikipedia.org/wiki/Deaths_in_2022) list with which to model a notable's life span?*<sup>9</sup>
 - There is scant predictive information, but not nothing.

 - Compared to the suggested benchmark of $R^2$ > 0.35 for machine learning models in the social sciences,<sup>9</sup> the champion model is not a very good predictor.
 However, given the very narrow breadth of included predictors (region, prior region (if any), number of references (a proxy for notability), year of death, and the domain(s) for which the individual was known), explaining 11.2% of the variation in life span is reasonable.

 - Other potentially predictive features such as gender, marital status, income, education level, ethnicity, etc., are not overtly present in the model.
 It is feasible that the addition of some other key predictors to the current model's predictors (i.e., not in lieu of them) could close the gap between the model's performance and the domain's benchmark minimum $R^2$ for performance.